 A permit is required from the Division of Natural Resources to hold any fishing tournament or big fish contest.
+Tournament policy and application are available online at WVdnr.gov under the fishing forms and applications page.

 Make tournament permit requests to: